neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 After discussion in comments I see that we settled on two options (though a bit different from ones described in rfc).
 First one is the same - pageserver owns as much as possible.
 The second option is that pageserver owns markers thing, but actual deletion happens in control plane by repeatedly calling ls + delete.

 To my mind the only benefit of the latter approach is possible code reuse between safekeepers and pageservers.
-Otherwise poking around integrating s3 library into control plane, configuring shared knowledge abouth paths in s3 - are the downsides.
+Otherwise poking around integrating s3 library into control plane, configuring shared knowledge about paths in s3 - are the downsides.
 Another downside of relying on control plane is the testing process.
-Control plane resides in different repository so it is quite hard to test pageserver related changes there. e2e test suite there doesnt support shutting down pageservers, which are separate docker containers there instead of just processes.
+Control plane resides in different repository so it is quite hard to test pageserver related changes there. e2e test suite there doesn't support shutting down pageservers, which are separate docker containers there instead of just processes.

 With pageserver owning everything we still give the retry logic to control plane but its easier to duplicate if needed compared to sharing inner s3 workings.
 We will have needed tests for retry logic in neon repo.